 - How long has the sperm bank been in business?

 - Is sperm banking the company's primary business?

-- Does the sperm bank employ full-time genetic counselors?
+- Does the sperm bank employ full-time professionals trained in genetics?

 - What percentage of applicants is accepted into the donor program?